TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/GitSetup/Index.rst

 .. note::

-   We expect you have a fully fledged web development setup at hand.
+   We expect you have a fully-fledged web development setup at hand.

    If you are not sure, though, :ref:`take a look here <prerequisites>`.